learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 $b:= b- \alpha \dfrac{db}{\sqrt{S_{db}}}$

-In the direction where we want to learn fast, the corresponding S will be small, so dividing by a small number.
-On the other hand, in the direction where we will want to learn slow, the corresponding S will be relatively large, and updates will be smaller.
+In the direction where we want to learn fast, the corresponding $S$ will be small, so dividing by a small number.
+On the other hand, in the direction where we will want to learn slow, the corresponding $S$ will be relatively large, and updates will be smaller.

 Often, add small $\epsilon$ in the denominator to make sure that you don't end up dividing by 0.

-## Adam Optimization Algorithm
+### Adam Optimization Algorithm

 "Adaptive Moment Estimation", basically using the first and second moment estimations.
 Works very well in many situations!

-Taking momentum and RMSprop and putting it together!
+It takes momentum and RMSprop to put it together!

 Initialize:

-$V_{dw}=0, S_{dw}=0, V_{db}=0, S_{db}=0$.
+$V_{dw}=0, S_{dw}=0, V_{db}=0, S_{db}=0$

-each iteration:
+For each iteration:

-Compute $dW, db$ using the current mini-batch
+Compute $dW, db$ using the current mini-batch:

 $V_{dw} = \beta_1 V_{dw} + (1-\beta_1)dW$, $V_{db} = \beta_1 V_{db} + (1-\beta_1)db$